lorikrell/gamerchic/docs/photoshop/elf-journal.md

 import Iframe from 'react-iframe';

-## Kal'dorei
+## Kaldorei

-Ancient in sight, keen of mind, caught between the measure of nature and faith of mother moon, the Kal'dorei suffer forward after a terrifying flame sought to engulf their entire people.
+Ancient in sight, keen of mind, caught between the measure of nature and faith of mother moon, the Kaldorei suffer forward after a terrifying flame sought to engulf their entire people.
 They rise eternal as does the moon, hidden in turnings, shining in others, never forgotten or lost.

 This journal holds a sight of Elune's prayerful chambers upon fine parchment pressed from lavender and peacebloom.
 The light of mother moon shimmers in the binding.
 Bookmarks include a lovely butterfly harpy and a lady draped in lilies holding a pearl set on blue velvet ribbon.